Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 - Experience.
 What is each pediatrician’s experience in their field?

 - Recommendations.
-Does the pediatrician come highly recommended?
+Does the pediatrician come recommended?

 - Convenience.
 How close is the pediatrician’s office from your home?